 My research explores the algorithmic foundations of fundamental data science problems.
-Throughout my PhD and industry research, I have worked on efficient clustering, similarity search, graph algorithms, and parameter estimation.
-I have also proven new lower bounds for distributed and sequential models.
+Recently, I've been very interested in adversarial robustness, edit distance, trace reconstruction, and explainable AI.
+Over the past few years, I have also worked on efficient clustering, similarity search, graph algorithms, and parameter estimation.
 Overall, my goal is to provide deep insight into complex tasks, invoking diverse tools from theoretical computer science, statistics, and discrete mathematics.

 For more information, take a look at my Publications.

 I am on the 2020-2021 academic job market!
 Please contact me if you have questions or offers!

 (Jan 2021) Happy new year!
 Our paper on reconstructing trees from traces has been substantially updated with new figures and algorithms, and it has been officially accepted to the Annals of Applied Probability!

 (Dec 2020) New paper on Approximate Trace Reconstruction, where we study the complexity of approximately reconstructing a string in edit distance, given a small number of samples from the deletion channel.
 Check it out for new upper and lower bounds!